HashikaChathubhashaka/HashikaChathubhashaka/README.md

 <div align="center">

-👀 I’m interested in Electronics, Robotics, and Embedded Systems.
+👀 I’m interested in Firmware Delevopment and Robotics.
 🌱 I’m currently learning  C++, Python, Linux and STM32.
 💞️ Always love to learn new things and discover them.
 📫 How to reach me --> HashikaChathubhashaka@gmail.com